tommoED/binary-abacus/desc.md

 - ?
 - use keyboard input rows [qwertyuui, asdfghjk, zxcvbnm] to set or toggle with shift modifier

+robustness:

+- remembers the state of the abacus on resizing

 cosmetics:

 - looks like actual beads which move up and down so that the user can smoothly transition to a physical abacus